sundarmd/sundarmd/README.md

 I have a Bachelors degree in Computer Engineering and I'm currently working on my Master Thesis : Generative Data Visualization using Natural Language Processing.

-I am also a working student at Bosch Siemens Home Appliances in Munich, Germany.
+I am also a working student at Bosch Siemens Home Appliances in Munich.

 If you would like to talk about Data, AI or Software - please reach out to me via any of the below social media links.